Kiran89kumar/Notepad/README.md

 ### Clone the git repository

-Use Git to clone the Lithium repository to your local disk:
+Use Git to clone the Notepad repository to your local disk:

 ```
 $ git clone https://github.com/Kiran89kumar/Notepad.git